Verizon 5G: Everything you need to know

 (Image credit: Nicholas Sutrich / Android Central)

 For the best experience on Verizon's 5G network, you'll want a device with support for all of Verizon's 5G bands.
 These bands include n5 and n66 for nationwide 5G, n77 for C-band, and bands n260 and n261 for mmWave.
-While many of the best Android phones support nationwide 5G, if you want to make the most of the Verizon network, you want a phone with C-band support.
+While many of the best Android phones support nationwide 5G, you'll want a smartphone with C-band support if you want to make the most of Verizon's network.

 If you're looking to get some work done, Verizon has a couple of hotspots that can access its network.
 The Inseego MiFi X Pro 5G UW Hotspot supports all of Verizon's 5G network, so you can get as much speed as possible.